Projects per year

-He is a Fellow of the Institute of Hospitality and Senior Fellow of the Higher Education Academy.
+He is a Fellow of the Institute of Hospitality a Senior Fellow of the Higher Education Academy and a Certified Management and Business Educator.
 He has served on the Executive Boards of The Institute of Hospitality, Tourism Concern and Cavendish Academy.

 Until February 2011, he was Head of International Hospitality Research Group, Course leader for MA International Hotel and Restaurant Management and Senior Consultant Events Management Knowledge, at London Metropolitan University.

 Until 2006 he was Course Leader BSc International Hospitality Management at University of Surrey.
 Prior to that, he held management positions in hotels and restaurants across Europe.